-Realised gains and losses on sale are recognised as change in fair value in the Statement of Comprehensive Income.
+Realised gains and losses on sale are recognised as investment income in the Statement of Comprehensive Income.
 Gross proceeds from sale of investments are disclosed in the Statement of Cash Flows.

 Dividend income is recognised on a receivable basis on the date the shares are quoted ex-dividend.
-Dividend income is presented gross of any non-recoverable foreign withholding tax which is recorded as an expense.
+Distributions from property trusts and unit trusts are recognised as income in the Statement of Comprehensive Income when declared.

 Interest income and expenses are recognised in the Statement of Comprehensive Income for all financial instruments that are not held at fair value through profit or loss using the effective interest method.
-Interest income on assets held at fair value through profit or loss is included in the net gains/(losses) on financial instruments.
+Interest income on assets held at fair value through the profit or loss is included in the net gains/(losses) on financial instruments.
 Other changes in fair value for such instruments are recorded in accordance with the policies described in note 1(a).